roman-milk/roman-milk.github.io/team-chem.md

+===

- ****** Team Chemistry Ch.
-01 ****** bydawn1958© Vicki sucked the swollen clitoris like a true veteran and her long, powerful fingers slipped under the rounded hips to squeeze the susceptible butt.
+Vicki sucked the swollen clitoris like a true veteran and her long, powerful fingers slipped under the rounded hips to squeeze the susceptible butt.
 The harder she squeezed the cheeks, the louder Leanne moaned, as her emotions were higher than she could endure.
 Anyone else in the room would have wondered at the sound of beasts during mating season, as there was no pretenses, only pure uninhibited ecstasy.

  Leanne had fantasized about sex between two women but never dreamed that it would ever happen to her.
 The plateau that her mind was swirling through felt like the third dimension as it was in another world.
 When her hips finally quieted and the eruption ran dry, Vicki slowly caressed her flushed body.
 Her mouth left the volcano and kissed its way up the burning flesh, leaving a wet trail along the way.
 Every peck of her lips, every lick of her tongue was a tender, affectionate caress and it made Leanne feel loved.
 Many times after sex she wished Rod would hold or cuddle with her while the deep, burning desires slowly died away.